 All of these programs are written and produced by Johnson County Youth Assistance/Crime Prevention and include a video portion to enhance and solidify the content for the children.
 We also offer a program for adolescents called Decisions and Consequences to those who request it.

-Alongside our program topics and videos, we have a Search and Recovery component to display how canines help find missing people.
+Alongside our program topics and videos, we have a search and recovery component to display how canines help find missing people.
 This piece of our program is often exciting for both young people and adults.

 We look forward to hearing from you if you desire our services in your school or organization, or if you have any questions about our programs.
-If you need assistance in finding a missing person, please contact the Johnson County Sheriff’s Office directly.